bmcnns/go-ascii-art/README.md

 # Go-Ascii-Art
 A JPEG image to ASCII art converter written in Go.
-Add images to /source-images for them to be converted.

 ## Getting started
+Add your own or the test images included to the source-images directory

 >go run main.go